Gregory Siff: Art career

 In April 2014, the Santa Monica Museum of Art showcased a recreation of Siff's downtown Los Angeles art studio where he painted 50 portraits of the homeless youth he encountered while spending a day at the Safe Place For Youth for the Face 2 Face Fundraising Gala.

 Also in April 2014, Siff exhibited in the Santa Monica Museum of Art's Precognito/Incognito 10 alongside work from Ed Ruscha, John Baldessari, Sage Vaughn and Oscar Murillo.

-In June 2014, Siff's work was included in The Museum of Modern Art PS1 exhibition Rockaway! to celebrate the ongoing post-Superstorm Sandy Recovery.
+In June 2014, Siff's work was included in The Museum of Modern Art PS1 exhibition 'Rockaway!' to celebrate the ongoing post-Superstorm Sandy Recovery.
 Curated by MoMA PS1's director Klaus Biesenbach, in close collaboration with Patti Smith, Rockaway Beach Surf Club, the Honolulu Biennal, and the Rockaway Artist Alliance, this group show included the "Experience Rooms," Siff painted in the Rockaway Beach Surf Club bathrooms.
-Other artists in the exhibition included, Marina Abramovic, Patti Smith, Janet Cardiff, Brandon D'Leo, James Franco, Michael Stipe, Tom Sachs, and Adrián Villar Rojas.
+Other artists in the exhibition included Marina Abramovic, Patti Smith, Janet Cardiff, Brandon D'Leo, James Franco, Michael Stipe, Tom Sachs, and Adrián Villar Rojas.

 In 2017, Siff collaborated with luxury fashion house Saint Laurent, bringing his imagery to the new Winter YSL 2017 Women's and Men's Ready to Wear Line.

+In July 2021, Gregory Siff collaborated with New York Mets first baseman Pete Alonso for the 2021 MLB Home Run Derby at Coors Field in Denver.
+Siff created eight custom-painted baseball bats, provided by Alonso’s sponsor Dove Tail Bats, which Alonso used to win his second consecutive Derby title.
+The bats featured vibrant designs and phrases like “Family First,” “LFGM,” and “Molon Labe,” reflecting Alonso’s personal story, including a tribute to his grandfather with NYU-inspired purple, silver, and black colors.
+Described as “functional art” by Alonso, the bats were complemented by a merchandise line, with proceeds supporting Alonso’s charity, Homers for Heroes.